antholeole/home-server/secrets/README.md

-edit with `EDITOR=kak agenix edit secrets/wifi-pass.age`
+for the rekey secrets, edit with `EDITOR=kak agenix edit secrets/wifi-pass.age`.